 - Increased capacity in the casualty insurance market ensures a favorable market for agencies and producers.

 - Due to increased competition, shorter lead umbrellas will be attractive to access the first excess market quicker.

 - Primary casualty insurance will likely see more decreases in rates

 New Year, New You

 The growing market in 2017 leaves room for top producers to excel with the support of their agency.
 Unfortunately, many traditional agencies do not allow producers to share in the increased wealth associated with success.
-They don’t offer equity in the book of business, stock ownership opportunities, or high commissions for both new clients and renewals.
+They don’t offer equity interest in the book of business, stock ownership opportunities, or high commissions for both new clients and renewals.

 With the new year, you can begin a new journey working at an entrepreneurial or lifestyle agency.
-Unlike traditional agencies, lifestyle agencies offer equity in your book, higher commissions on both renewals and new business, ownership options, and more flexibility.
+Unlike traditional agencies, lifestyle agencies offer equity interest in your book, higher commissions on both renewals and new business, ownership options, and more flexibility.

 If you find you’d like to request a confidential consultation to discuss the options available to you in a lifestyle agency, tell us about yourself using the form below and we’ll get back to you soon.